Cgyc20/Cgyc20.github.io/index.md

 title: Welcome
 ---

-# Charlie Cameron

-I’m a PhD student in the SAMBa CDT at the University of Bath.
+PhD student in the SAMBa CDT at the University of Bath.
 My work blends stochastic and deterministic modelling to better understand complex biological systems.
 I focus on **reaction–diffusion processes**—like the Fisher-KPP model—where randomness plays an important role in early dynamics.
 Since fully stochastic simulations can be computationally expensive, I use a hybrid approach that combines them with faster PDE-based methods in regions where randomness has less impact.

 ## Research: Spatial Regime Conversion Method (SRCM)